onebeartoe/3D-Modeling/README.md

 The test suite then reports any files that differ, allowing you to check that only the expected baseline image were updated.

+<<<<NOPE
+    if you are seing the folloiwng Jenkins errors on Ubunut

+"
+    XKEYBOARD keymap compiler (xkbcomp) reports Warning Could not resolve keysym XF86CameraAccessEnable XKEYBOARD keymap compiler (xkbcomp) reports Warning Could not resolve keysym XF86**** "
+    then install/update this package

+    xkeyboard-config
+NOPE>>>>

 It is written in Java and run from the command line, so it runs in headless mode.

 The code for the test suite is under OpenSCAD/test-suite/

+See the Jenkins file

 If you are interested, check it out and please let me know what you think.